Bright is shutting down

 Here’s a look at the product in action:

 Over 200 companies signed up to try Bright out.
 It was awesome!
-These companies were excited and providing a ton of helpful feedback.
-This is when things started to fall apart.
+These companies were excited and provided a ton of helpful feedback.

-I had focused my fundraising efforts in Chicago figuring it would be ‘easy’ given the problem set Bright was tackling, and the sale of my last company.
+I had focused my fundraising efforts in Chicago, figuring it would be ‘easy’ given the problem set Bright was tackling, and the sale of my last company.
 Investors weren’t convinced — they either wanted to see more traction (we had none as we stopped selling the proof of concept that I built and agreed to not yet charge for the product we launched in March), weren’t convinced that the market was big enough, or weren’t convinced that we could compete against the big analytics players (Google’s investment arm had just invested $81 million into Looker).
 I was frustrated that people weren’t willing to take a chance on us at an early stage, but that was the reality of where we were at.
-The team couldn’t keep working without covering our basic needs — this was especially true for me with four young children.
-We knew bootstrapping Bright wasn’t realistic given the infrastructure and team required to build the product people were excited about.
+The team couldn’t keep working without covering our basic needs — especially for me, with four young children.
+We knew bootstrapping Bright wasn’t realistic, given the infrastructure and team required to build the product people were excited about.
 We did have a strategic investor interested, but the term sheet they sent over would render the business DOA as they wanted too much of the company early on.

-Fredrik, Brian, and I had previously agreed if we couldn’t raise money by the end of March we’d all take a break to figure things out.
+Fredrik, Brian, and I had previously agreed that if we couldn’t raise money by the end of March, we’d all take a break to figure things out.
 We hit the deadline without success.
-I continued to fundraise and work on the product for a few months, but decided to call it after not making much headway.
-It’s hard to admit to failure here, but that’s what happened.
-In the end we couldn’t get everything lined up — we just couldn’t make it all work.
+I continued fundraising and working on the product for a few months, but decided to call it quits after not making much headway.

 Brian opened Marrowbone Books in June.
 I joined ParkWhiz in July.
 Fredrik joined Parity in August.